pkerpedjiev/emptypipes/_posts/2016-07-03-d3-panning-and-zooming.md

     xScale(1020) //181.6
 ```

 What if we want to zoom in so that they're 10 pixels apart?
-We'll need a scale factor, <em>k</em>:
+We'll first need to calculate the scale factor, <em>k</em>:

 ```javascript
     var k = 10 / (xScale(1020) - xScale(1010)  //~ 12.5